 It was my first in-house ESP corporate class and how cool was that!
 I was given an attendance sheet with twenty names on it, but only 18 arrived for the first lesson.
 By the third lesson attendance was down to around 15, and by half way through the course I only had 5 or 6 who attended regularly.

-This tendency for student numbers to dwindle as the program progresses is what I think of student attrition.
+This tendency for student numbers to dwindle as the program progresses is what I think of as student attrition.
 It seems to be fairly common, and if you’ve taught private lessons, particularly with adults, you must have experienced something like this yourself.
 Naturally, attrition is a major concern for private language schools which rely on student re-enrollment.

 Whose fault is this steady decline in student numbers?
 Personally, I find it difficult not to attribute attrition to some shortcoming in my teaching: the students are not coming back because I’m doing something wrong.
-Perhaps the class too difficult.
+Perhaps the class is too difficult.
 Or too easy?
 Am I too serious?
 Too lighthearted?
 Is it boring?
 Not boring enough?
 Should I play more games?
 Am I just a terrible teacher?

 It is also reasonable to believe that the attrition in my class had nothing to do with me at all.
 My students in that IT company were highly motivated adults, but like many working adults, they had high pressure jobs with plenty of meetings and deadlines.
 And like many ESP courses on company premises, our English time was woven around work schedules.
 Perhaps English just wasn’t important enough.
 Who knows?